 This is a relatively easy trek compared to Nepal’s higher-altitude options.
 That said, you should be in good shape to really enjoy this adventure: the second day involves a four- to five-hour hike and a steep climb up a stone staircase made up of 3,381 steps.
 As you go from Tikhedhunga to Ghorepani, you'll be gaining 4,550 feet of altitude, which is also something to consider.

 One of the nice things about this trek is that the gateway city is Pokhara, a half-hour flight or a six-hour drive from Kathmandu.
 Pokhara, a trekkers’ hub that’s set on Phewa Lake, is an ideal jumping-off point.
 From Pokhara, you’ll be dropped off at nearby Nayapul, where the journey officially begins.

-The excellent Solu Trek takes you into the lower Everest region.
+The excellent Solu trek takes you into the lower Everest region.
 The trek takes six days, and it takes place at a relatively low elevation, so you don't have to be at peak fitness for this adventure.
-Along the way, you'll spot monasteries, take in incredible views of Everest, and get to know a thing or two about local Sherpa culture.
-Most mountaineers who climb Everest come in from Lukla, so there's less traffic in Solu.
-Each night, you'll sleep in a comfortable teahouse.
+Along the way, you'll spot monasteries, take in incredible views of Everest, and get to know a thing or two about the local Sherpa culture.

 With its relatively relaxed pace, easy access from the capital, and magnificent views out to the Langtang Himalaya and across to Tibet, the Langtang Valley trek is a favorite for many.
 On this eight-day route, you’ll trek through deep forests, alpine meadows, and yak pastures before heading up, up, up for views of the surrounding mountains.
 You’ll also get to experience local Tamang culture, and you’ll be helping support the local communities who have been working hard to rebuild in the valley following the devastating 2015 earthquake.